 Let’s take a look at the advantages and disadvantages of scrupulous time and progress tracking.

-Advantages of time tracking
+Advantages of Time Tracking

-i) Time on the Mind
+1. Time on the Mind

 Having thoughts on how one spends their time at work has an impact on overall progress and productivity.
 It can cut time spent on chatting with colleagues, having coffee and snacks, and checking social media.